Psy-S

 (often written as "Psy-S" or "Psy S" in English due to the lack of the Japanese dot "・" on most Western keyboards) was a Japanese progressive pop/rock band, formed in 1983 by Masaya Matsuura alongside female vocal powerhouse Chaka (a pseudonym used by Mami Yasunori).
 After Japanese hits and successes throughout the late 1980s and early 1990s, they disbanded in 1996.

 Their musical style was an experimental mixture of electronic synthesizers, highly accomplished electric guitar riffs, and haunting, piercing vocals.

 They were also known in Western regions for the opening theme and the soundtrack on the OVA adaption of To-Y from manga artist Atsushi Kamijo.
-Frontman Masaya Matsuura went on to provide several video games for PlayStation.
+Frontman Masaya Matsuura went on to design several music video games with his studio NanaOn-Sha, most notably, PaRappa the Rapper for the PlayStation.

 Members

 Masaya Matsuura 松浦雅也

 (Born 16 June 1961) – from Osaka.

 The leader of the band, both composer and arranger.
 Matsuura created Psy・S' music on a Fairlight CMI synthesizer, and also able to handle keyboard, guitar and bass.

-After the band's breakup, he moved into producing and creating music for video games via his own company, NanaOn-Sha, and is well known in both Japan and the west for his innovative approach to music-based gameplay.
-He created the well-received Sony PlayStation titles PaRappa the Rapper, UmJammer Lammy and Vib Ribbon, along with Vib Ripple for the PlayStation 2.
+After the band's breakup, he moved into producing and designing music video games via his own company, NanaOn-Sha, and is well known in both Japan and the west for his innovative approach to music-based gameplay.
+He designed the well-received PlayStation titles PaRappa the Rapper (1996), UmJammer Lammy (1999) and Vib Ribbon (1999).

 In 2004, Matsuura won the First Penguin Award at the Game Developers Choice Awards in San Jose.
 This was in recognition for his "trailblazing work with beat-rhythm and music games."